preco21/eslint-config/readme.md

 ### Using `script` source type

-Every concrete configs treats your code as ECMAScript modules enabled environment by default.
+Every top-level config treats your code are in ECMAScript modules enabled environment by default.
 Add this to your configuration if you want to disable it:

 ```json
 {